jtleek/modules/09_DevelopingDataProducts/shiny/index.md

 ---
 ## What else is out there?
-- Full solutions requiring real knowledge of web client/server programming
+- Creating any solution requiring fairly deep knowledge of web client/server programming
-- [OpenCPU](https://public.opencpu.org/) by Jerome Ooms, a really neat project providing an API to call
+- [OpenCPU](https://public.opencpu.org/) by Jerome Ooms, is a really neat project providing an API for calling R from web documents
+  - And he even hosts an OpenCPU server, but you can create your own

 ---
 ## Context